 ( please note all sample book pages posted on this blog page are rough and unedited )

-Seeking to go out with a bang as opposed to a whimper,Turner invents elaborate schemes to do himself in without leaving a suicide trail for the sake of his grandchildren.
-Each adventure lands him in more trouble than the last, until one evening he attends a lecture in town given by a woman he was once attracted to in middle school who has become an award winning botanist giving speaking tours on the subject of poisonous plants.
+Seeking to go out with some artifice as opposed to a self inflicted gunshot,Turner comes up with some elaborate schemes to do himself in without leaving a suicide trail, taking great pains to insure the deed will look like an accident.
+Each plan fails, landing him in one troubling situation after another, until one evening he attends a lecture given by a woman he was once attracted to in high school; an award winning botanist, touring the country to promote her book and giving talks on the subject of poisonous plants.